oconnor663/duct.py/spec.md

 - It prevents paths to a nonexistent local file, which _should_ result in "command not found", from instead matching a program in the `$PATH`.

-Note that this applies to `sh` in addition to `cmd`.
-Although it's tempting to have `sh` accept only strings and not paths, it's important to be able to execute paths in shell mode on Windows, where scripts have no Unix-style shebang and instead rely on the shell to figure out what their interpreter should be.

 ## Consistent behavior for `dir`